 The Interuniversity Centre for Educational Research (ICO) also organizes PhD courses.
-In order to receive their ICO certificate, all ICO PhD candidates are required to participate in the following ICO modules: ICO introductory course (5 Education Credits (EC)), two thematic ICO master classes (each 3 EC), one methodological ICO master class (3 EC), ICO's National Spring School (1 EC) and ICO's International Spring School (3 EC).
-Thus, ICO PhD candidates attend about 500 hours in the ICO educational program (18 EC).
+In order to receive their ICO certificate, all ICO PhD candidates are required to participate in a specific number of ICO modules.
 Participation is free of charge for ICO members.
 The training courses mainly take place in Utrecht in the Netherlands and are spread over a period of several weeks.
 More information is available on the ICO website.